 US Youth Soccer Region I Registrar

 In late 2001, Tim’s growing reputation as a recognized and respected administrator became even more evident when he was asked to consider taking the position of US Youth Soccer Region I Registrar as the current registrar needed to resign for family health reasons.
 He readily accepted the position and during the 2002-2007 timeframe, he led many Regional Registrars’ Meetings and assisted in the resolution of many issues for the State Registrars in the region.
+Region I consists of 15 state associations in the northeastern and mid-Atlantic area of the United States.

 US Youth Soccer National Registrar